All Episodes

 The court struck down Section 3 of DOMA, which means that it must recognize same-sex marriages in states that redefined it.

-The number of sections of DOMA struck down yesterday, Section Three.
+The number of sections of DOMA struck down yesterday, Section 3.

-Section two, which ensures that no state will be forced to recognize another state's redefinition of marriage is still the law of the land.
+Section 2, which ensures that no state will be forced to recognize another state's redefinition of marriage, is still the law of the land.

 Zero.

-So the point of the morning bell post here is that nothing really changed yesterday from state to state in terms of the number of states whose marriage laws remain the same.
+So the point of the Morning Bell post here is that nothing really changed yesterday from state to state in terms of the number of states whose marriage laws remain the same, 50.

-The number of states with laws defining marriage is the union of a man and a woman, 38, no change.
+The number of states with laws defining marriage as the union of a man and a woman, 38, no change.

 The number of states that can now force the federal government to recognize their redefinition of marriage, 12, no change.